 You need to meet the following eligibility criteria to claim Section 80EEB deduction:

-Section 80EEB of the Income Tax Act offers a tax deduction of up to Rs.
-1,50,000 on the interest component of a loan taken to purchase an electric vehicle.
+Section 80EEB of the Income Tax Act offers a tax deduction benefit of up to ₹1.5 lakh on the interest component of a loan taken to purchase an electric vehicle.

-If you are claiming a deduction under Section 80EEB, these are the conditions that you must follow:
+If you are claiming a Section 80EEB deduction, these are the conditions that you must follow: